30 Best Pet-Friendly Hotels in America

-Delamar Southport in Southport, Connecticut
+Delamar Southport, Southport, Connecticut

 The Delamar Southport, located along the Long Island Sound, is a gorgeous hotel that welcomes any dog under 100 pounds with a bed, welcome kit, and nightly bottles of water.
 There is a nominal fee of $50 for your pet’s stay, but part of that fee is donated to a local animal charity.

-The Jefferson Hotel in Washington, D.C.
+The Jefferson Hotel, Washington, D.C.

 The Jefferson Hotel in the nation’s capital is one of the most beautiful and historic hotels in the country.
 That’s not just opinion, either; the Beaux-Arts-style lodging was named one of the best U.S. hotels of 2018 by U.S. News & World Report.
 Both you and your furry friend will be treated to absolute luxury.
 “Your travel pal will receive a welcome letter, food bowl, filtered water, tons of treats, and a comfy bed to sleep in,” Dano says.
 “Upon request, you can also get dog-walking maps or dog-sitting services.”
 For more travel inspiration with and without your pup, check out these 50 best road trips in America.